 \section{Width 4}

-For rectangles of width 4, 8, 12 and 16, the numbers behave like the classic 2-color van der Waerden numbers:

-\begin{thm} For all $l\geq 3$, $T_4(l) = T_8(l) = T_{12}(l) = T_{16}(l) = 4W(2, l)$.
-That is, for widths $w=$ 4, 8, 12, and 16, the lengths of the smallest width-$w$ rectangle that forces an $l$-term AP of \TTs\ is four times the length of the smallest initial segment of the natural numbers that forces a monochromatic $l$-term AP under any 2-coloring. \end{thm}

-We first prove Theorem \ref{thm-4812} for width 4.
+For rectangles of width 4, 8, 12 and 16, the numbers behave like the classic 2-color van der Waerden numbers.
+That is, for widths $w=$ 4, 8, 12, and 16, the lengths of the smallest width-$w$ rectangle that forces an $l$-term AP of \TTs\ is four times the length of the smallest initial segment of the natural numbers that forces a monochromatic $l$-term AP under any 2-coloring.
+We first concentrate on the case of width 4.

 Note that all tilings of a $4\times l$ rectangle consist of some concatenation of the units shown in Figure \ref{fig-FellerUnits}.
+(This follows directly from the discussion of chain graphs in Section \ref{sec-chain}.)
 Since long units contain long APs within themselves, we can make some easy observations: If a tiling of a $4\times l$ rectangle contains no AP of length 2, then it can contain only A units and/or B units.
 If such a tiling contains no AP of length 3, then it must consist of only A, B, C and/or D units.
 And so on.
 We use a two-character code to describe the orientation and vertical placement of a \TT, consisting of a letter for orientation (u, d, l, or r) and a number giving the highest row it covers, where the rows are numbered 1, 2, 3, 4 from the top down.
 We also number the columns $1, 2, 3, \ldots$ from left to right.

 We first formalize a simple observation about arithmetic progressions.